Dirty Harriet

-Dirty Harriet is the debut album by American hip hop recording artist Rah Digga.
+Dirty Harriet is the debut studio album by American rapper Rah Digga.
 It was released via Flipmode/Elektra in 2000.
-The album went on to sell over 311,000 units in the United States.
-The album reached number 18 on the Billboard 200 albums chart and number three on the Top R&B/Hip-Hop Albums chart.
+The album sold over 311,000 units in the United States.
+It reached number 18 on the Billboard 200 albums chart and number three on the Top R&B/Hip-Hop Albums chart.

 Critical reception

 Entertainment Weekly wrote that "Dirty Harriets production dream team ... takes a head-spinning tour through rap regionalism, from Southern booty bumps to East Coast Wu-Tangy coffin chillers."
 Exclaim! thought that the "gritty soundscapes are a potent backdrop to Digga's authoritative sandpaper-rough voice."
 The Washington Post wrote that "Digga is a punch-line MC who loves to draw out the final jab until it burns like a schoolyard taunt."

 Track listing

+Credits adapted from the album's liner notes.